 If you are unsure about renting out your house or flat and have some questions, feel free to reach out to our friendly team who will be delighted to answer any queries you may have.
 Our directors are landlords too, so we get it.
 With this in mind, we’ve drafted our packages to reflect the services we would like to receive when renting out our own properties.
 You can read more about these services below.

-Currently, the average time it takes us from instruction to completion, to identify a fully vetted and credit referenced tenant for Landlord approval is 8.2 days.
-This includes the re-tenanting of properties for our existing landlords, resulting in minimal void periods.
+Currently, the average time it takes us from instruction to completion, to identify a fully vetted and credit-referenced Contract Holder for Landlord approval is 8.2 days.
+This includes the re-letting of properties for our existing landlords, resulting in minimal void periods.

 LESS THAN 0.5% ARREARS

-Given our thorough tenant vetting standards, and our strict arrears process, arrears across the full portfolio under our management is less than 0.5%.
+Given our thorough Contract Holder vetting standards, and our strict arrears process, arrears across the full portfolio under our management is less than 0.5%.
 We have the experience to bring arrears situations to a resolution in a timely manner.

-We carry out regular inspections for properties under our management, to ensure there are no breaches to the tenancy agreement.
+We carry out regular inspections for properties under our management, to ensure there are no breaches to the Occupation Contract.
 And, all safety and maintenance issues are addressed early before they escalate into a costly problem for the landlord.

 "For anyone looking for a reliable trustworthy hard working agent to look after your property!
 Look no further.